albertllousas/beverages-pricing-refactoring-kata/README.md

 ## Description

-Kata to practice refactoring away from a bad inheritance usage.
+Kata to practice refactoring away from a bad inheritance usage with TDD.

 Kotlin version of the kata from [here](https://github.com/trikitrok/beverages_pricing_refactoring_kata)